Last Updated on

 When applying for any kind of visa (work, student, family, or for any other reasons), you need to have a certain set of documents checked and stamped by various government agencies.
 This stamp, also known as a stamp of attestation in Dubai or authenticity, declares that all your documents are legitimate, and the information provided is accurate.
 It is only once all the required documents are stamped that you can go ahead with further visa procedures.
 If you fail to have a particular document or certificate attested by anyone of the concerned authorities, or they find some discrepancy in the details provided, your visa could be declined, and you might need to begin the whole process again.
 To avoid any confusion or errors, it is best to consult attestation services since they would help clear any doubts and would make the whole attestation procedure in Dubai simple.

 What Documents Do You Need to Get Attested?

 If you have applied for a visa to Dubai, a crucial step is document attestation.
 Since Dubai isn’t part of the Hague Convention, you must have all the necessary documents attested or verified by a number of government organizations which are as follows:

 - The Ministry of External Affairs

-- The Ministry of Foreign Affairs of the UAE
+- The Ministry of Foreign Affairs of Dubai

 You need to follow the process in this order since no agency will stamp your documents without them being attested by the previous authorities.
 Here are the documents you must have attested when applying for a visa to the UAE: